osgi/osgi.enroute.site/_book/650-trains.md

 8. Create your own project in this workspace and write a Track Manager or Train Manager implementation.
 (Or both!)
 Make sure you name your project with a project name in your name space.
 9. Test it in the GUI with the emulator.
 You can easily control the bundles you want to try this out with in the `/osgi.enroute.trains.application/debug.bndrun` file.
 10. Repeat .....

+If you have questions, don't hesitate to ask on the [forum](/trains/900-forum.html).
+We will really like to hear from you and the team from the OSGi Alliance and some of its Member companies, who have created this, will be pleased to help you out.

+## More info

 You are welcome to copy the existing code, it is all Apache Software License 2.0.
 However, this code does not handle some of the harder challenges such as missed RFID events or menacing trains :-).
 So feel free to use or implement better planning software, however please be aware that the track layout may be changed.
 You should also expect at least one other train to be in use at the same time on the track.

-If you have questions, don't hesitate to ask on the [forum](/trains/900-forum.html).
-We will really like to hear from you and the team from the OSGi Alliance and some of its Member companies, who have created this, will be pleased to help you out.

 * If you're really ambitious then you can include your own sensors such as a camera, gas sensor, or geiger counter in your entry.
 However if you do so you must be prepared to bring these sensors with you to the conference so that we can jusge your entry.
 If you do plan on adding your own hardware please contact us [by email](mailto:iot2015@osgi.org).